-England fans have been waiting almost 60 years to see their country lift the World Cup, and given that the vast majority of Three Lions supporters were not even born the last time the nation won the tournament, they will be desperate for success this summer.
+England fans have been waiting almost 60 years to see their country lift the World Cup again, and given that the vast majority of Three Lions supporters were not even born the last time the nation won the tournament, they will be desperate for success this summer.

-Despite a number of controversial squad selection decisions, the Three Lions are one of the favourites to win the World Cup, and the 26-man group heading to North America - led by all-time top-scorer Harry Kane - will cement themselves as legends if they can bring the trophy back to England this summer.
+Despite a number of controversial squad selection decisions, the Three Lions are one of the favourites to win the World Cup, and the 26-man group in North America - led by all-time top-scorer Kane - will cement themselves as legends if they can bring the trophy back to England this summer.

 Here, Sports Mole gives you the chance to select your best XI of England legends - be sure to share your selections with your friends and on social media!